 Let’s face it, as a generalized global species human beings are disconnected: from the natural world; from birds, fish, reptiles, insects, and animals; from each other; and most importantly from their own Selves.
 Lack of Self intimacy is the source of all separation in our world.
 It is the reason for our vastly degraded collective consciousness; the reason for our global idiocracy.
 It is also the source of all brutality in the world, from self-loathing to the loathing of others; to war, animal slaughter, and the mindless decimation of the planet.

-Most humans are intimately connected to their externally sourced distractions: their personal stories and dramas, their busyness, consumption patterns, jobs, addictions, pornography, tv shows, workout schedules, and most notably, their devices.
+Most people are intimately connected to their externally sourced distractions: their personal stories and dramas, their busyness, consumption patterns, jobs, addictions, pornography, tv shows, workout schedules, and most notably, their devices.
 As Joaquin Phoenix said in the movie, Irrational Man, “People embellish stories, gossip, blame others, and manufacture drama so they can get through their lives because they are so empty.”
 But what would life be like without stories, consumption and drama?
-What would life be like without gossip, judgment, YouTube, Facebook, Instagram, celebrity culture, television, computers, devices and everything else that pulls us away from our internal worlds?
+What would life be like without gossip, judgment, blame, social media, celebrity culture, television, computers, devices, and everything else that pulls us away from our internal worlds?
 To even consider the exploration of these questions, we must have both intimacy and trust in our Selves.

 The truth is, we cannot get to intimacy and Self trust without being internally referenced.
 This is an entirely different paradigm of Being, and we cannot get to this paradigm from the one we are in.
 We must dare to walk down a path of discovery that lifts us into a radically different way of moving through the world.
 Reason, intellect, analysis, and logic will never take us there.
 Only curiosity, courage, determination, and hunger to know one’s Self can propel us there.
 We must trust this.
 We can only trust this when we trust our Selves, however.
 It is this depth of Self intimacy that changes everything.

 Having reached this place in my own life, I no longer “want” anything.
 I’m at peace with who I am, where I am and how I am.
 I long for nothing, living only in the now of my experience.
-With all of this, I engage as Life unfolds.
+I engage with Life as it unfolds.
 My current challenge lies in the notion of discovering any intention in a world that I hold as disappearing; opposites cancelling each other out.
 This basically leads me back to wanting nothing.

 Life can sometimes feel quite uncomfortable because what I’m left with is the sound of my own breathing.
 This is where I’m now at.
 I’m training myself to live with the sound of my own breathing and little more beyond what presents in the moment.
 It is often uncomfortable because it is a depth of connection to one’s Self that I, like everyone else, was not trained into.
 I’ve not only eliminated (and continue to eliminate) the dramas in my own life, I’ve eliminated much of the consumption of externally sourced thoughts, opinions and dramas of others.
 It’s amazing how many ways there are to consume and create drama.
 When neither exist in life anymore, there is little left beyond moments, the mundanities of daily existence and the sound of one’s own breath.
 It can be rather disorienting.
 It is also very peaceful.